wprig/wprig/readme.txt

 === `bundle` process ===
 `npm run bundle` generates a `[themename].zip` archive containing the finished theme.
 This runs all relevant tasks in series ending with the translation task and the bundle task and stores a new zip archive in the root theme folder.

-To bundle the theme without creating a zip archive, change the `export:compress` setting in `./dev/config/themeConfig.js`:
+To bundle the theme without creating a zip archive, define the `export:compress` setting in `./config/config.json` to `false`:

 ```javascript
 export: {